Website Testing Checklist – Best Practices, Techniques, and Free Usability Tools

-Website load testing simulates many visitors storming your website at the same time while recording every step and checks which of the steps took more time than usual.
+Website load testing simulates many visitors storming your website simultaneously while recording every step and checking, which takes longer than usual.
 This testing can help you determine the bottlenecks in your website and how many users your site can handle.

 Website Testing Automation

 Sometimes, it can be a time-consuming task to test everything manually.
 But a few actions can be done automatically.
-Website testing automation is one of the easiest forms in the website testing checklist.
-It includes automatically fill in forms, or navigate through a specific visitor journey.
-Once the website testing automation scripts are ready and placed, the use of other manual tests become less necessary.
+Website testing automation is one of the easiest forms on the checklist.
+It includes automatically filling in forms or navigating through a specific visitor journey.
+Once the website testing automation scripts are ready and placed, other manual tests become less necessary.

 Website Security Testing

-Website security testing is very important for as it allows you to check whether there’s any vulnerability or weakness on your website or web application.
-One of the main reasons why Website Security Testing is very crucial is because it ensures the protection of your site resources and data from hackers and intruders.
+Website security testing is very important as it allows you to check for any vulnerability or weakness on your website or web application.
+One of the main reasons why Website Security Testing is crucial is because it protects your site resources and data from hackers and intruders.

-Web Security testing gives you the power to make sure the confidential data on your website remains confidential.
+Web Security testing gives you the power to ensure your website’s confidential data remains confidential.
 This kind of website security testing is also called Penetration testing.
 The main aspects of website security testing are XSS or Cross Site Scripting, password cracking, SQL injection, URL manipulation, penetration testing, and vulnerability testing.

-Website content testing is crucial to get rid of spelling, grammatical, and punctuation errors.
+Website content testing is crucial to eliminate spelling, grammatical, and punctuation errors.
 It also allows you to check the readability so that the words and sentence structure used in the content appeal to the target users using your website.

-For example, if your website is built for children content, then it shouldn’t be using complicated vocabulary or terminology which can make it harder for your readers to understand.
+For example, if your website is built for children’s content, then it shouldn’t be using complicated vocabulary or terminology, which can make it harder for your readers to understand.